django/channels/docs/tutorial/part_1.rst

 Integrate the Channels library
 ------------------------------

-So far we’ve just created a regular Django app; we haven’t used the Channels library at all.
-Now it’s time to integrate Channels.
+So far we've just created a regular Django app; we haven't used the Channels library at all.
+Now it's time to integrate Channels.

-Let’s start by creating a root routing configuration for Channels.
+Let's start by creating a root routing configuration for Channels.
 A Channels :doc:`routing configuration </topics/routing>` is similar to a Django URLconf in that it tells Channels what code to run when an HTTP request is received by the Channels server.

-We’ll start with an empty routing configuration.
+We'll start with an empty routing configuration.
 Create a file **mysite/routing.py** and include the following code::

     # mysite/routing.py